padrino/padrino-docs/guides/grape.md

 ~~~

-Or a lean one if you don't want any Sinatra apps in it:
+Or a lean one if you don‘t want any Sinatra apps in it:

 ~~~ shell